rajeshrv2020/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image2]

 Tranining data is collected by driving the car for 3 laps and driving the lap in the reverse direction.

-Car would drift in some of the place
+During the initial testing, the Car was not steering and it always keeps staight.
+I realised that the 80% of the datasets has steering angle of 0.
+So, i trimmed out the dataset with only 70% of the images with steering angle==0.

+![alt text][image8]

-The Driving behaviour was very bad where the car went off the road at sharp turns.
-More data are collected from the track where the car was not driving
+After trimming the data, still the driving behaviour was very bad where the car went off the road at sharp turns.
+More data are collected from the track where the car was drifing away..

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recovery back to the road.
-These images show what a recovery looks like starting from ... :
+These images show what a recovery looks like.

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Whenever the car

-// Then I repeated this process on track two in order to get more data points.
+I keep adding the recovery images to the dataset untill car is able to recovery back to the road.

+To increase the dataset, i have used both left and right images with steering correction of 0.2.

 To augment the data sat, I also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 22782 number of data points.
+After zero steeting filtering, the dataset was 13221.
+After Augmentation, the total dataset was 63510.
+ I then preprocessed this data by
+  - Normalized the image
+  - Cropped the images only to the area of interest.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.